Axway/docker-cft/docker/README.md

 CFT_KEY                    |  \<string>   |  A command that returns the Transfer CFT license key.
 CFT_CFTDIRRUNTIME          |  \<string>   |  Location of the Transfer CFT runtime.

-### How to build the Docker image
+## How to build the Docker image

-#### 1. Build the Docker image from your Dockerfile
+### 1. Build the Docker image from your Dockerfile

-##### 1.1.
+#### 1.1.
 Build using a local Transfer CFT package

-1) Download the Transfer CFT product package from [Axway Support](https://support.axway.com/)
+1) Download the Transfer CFT product package from [Axway Support](https://support.axway.com/).

 The Dockerfile is compatible with Transfer CFT 3.6-SP1 version and higher.

 From the [Axway Support](https://support.axway.com/), download the latest package for linux-x86-64.

-2) Build the Docker image from your Dockerfile
+2) Build the Docker image from your Dockerfile.

 From the folder where the Dockerfile is located, using the downloaded package as a build argument, run the command:
 ```console
 docker build --build-arg INSTALL_KIT=Transfer_CFT_3.6_SP1_linux-x86-64_BN12987000.zip -t cft/cft:3.6-SP1 .
 ```

-##### 1.2.
+#### 1.2.
 Build using a Transfer CFT package stored on your own HTTP server

-1) Download the Transfer CFT product package from [Axway Support](https://support.axway.com/)
+1) Download the Transfer CFT product package from [Axway Support](https://support.axway.com/).

 The Dockerfile is compatible with Transfer CFT 3.6-SP1 version and higher.

 From the [Axway Support](https://support.axway.com/), download the latest package for linux-x86-64 and make it available in your network.

-2) Build the Docker image from your Dockerfile
+2) Build the Docker image from your Dockerfile.

 From the folder where the Dockerfile is located, run the command: